E-CAM/E-CAM-Library/Meso-Multi-Scale-Modelling-Modules/modules/GC-AdResS/Abrupt_Adress_forcecap/readme.rst

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

 The implementation of Abrupt GC-AdResS is in itself only working for the smallest and simplest of molecules without problems.
 For larger and more complex molecules the simulation crashes.
-This module shows a way to avoid the crash.
+This module shows a way to avoid this.

 Background Information
 ______________________

 ..
 Keep the helper text below around in your module by just adding "..  " in front of it, which turns it into a comment

-As studies of ionic liquids and polymer melts have shown us for large and complicated molecules even the standard GC-AdResS is not working.
+As studies of ionic liquids and polymer melts have shown for large and complicated molecules even the standard GC-AdResS is not working without additional force capping.
 The reason for that is when a molecules from the coarse grained region enters the hybrid region the atomistic representations, which are present due to the technically necessary double resolution, interact.
 It is possible for atoms to be too close together, which results in a too high force and thus in too high velocities of those particles.
-Since in Abrupt GC-AdResS we can avoid the generic force kernel from GROMACS the force capping (which was previously implemented at the end of the force calculation) had to be shifted.
-Several trials to put it directly after the force calculation didn't work out.
-So we finally looked at the one place where each force has to be read and handled, the (in our case) stochastic dynamics integrator.
-The force capping is rather simple.
-If the force gets too high it is re-scaled to a given value and therefor does not destroy the molecule and causes the program to crash.
+Since in Abrupt AdResS we can avoid the generic force kernel from GROMACS the force capping (which was previously implemented at the end of the force calculation) had to be shifted and replaced.
+We finally looked at the integrator (in our case the stochastic dynamics integrator), which is the one place where each force has to be read and handled.

+This implementation of force capping is a rudimentary approach.
+The basic principle is when two particles are too close together, and thus the force are far higher than the average forces in the simulation, the force on the particles are re-scaled to a given value.
+That tactic makes sure that the insertion of particles in the atomistic region are introduced at reasonable velocities and temperature.
+And as a side effect limits the area of disturbance due to the introduction of a particle.

 Building and Testing